 - Write down your why and frame it or stick it right next to your laptop.
 Ask yourself why this goal is important to you and visualize that every single day when you sit down.

 - Visualize how you will feel when you achieve this goal.
 What will you do?
 What will you say?
 How will you feel?
 What will your friends and family think/say/do that will make you happy?
 Visualize that day, over and over, at every chance you get.
 Make this your driving force.

 - Make a plan for the bad days.
 They will come — I promise.
 Whether you’re tired or stuck or feel like you can’t do it, there will be serious lows on this journey.
 So, make a plan.
 Will you talk out writing blocks with a friend?
 Will you have someone hold you accountable on the tired days?
 Will you budget more writing days into your plan, so that if you get tired and have to take off a day, your plan won’t suffer?
 Maybe you shoot for 100,000 words in your rough draft, knowing it will only be 80,000, so that you have wiggle room.
 Whatever it is, have a plan NOW, on the good day, for when you hit those snags.

 - Meditate.
 Find a great guided meditation for focus, achievements, and manifestation.
 The Calm app is my personal favorite.
 Even if you’ve never done a meditation before, do at least 3 before you get started writing.

 - Be real with yourself.
 Admit that this is going to be hard, that it’s going to challenge you, that it’s not always going to be fun.
 But, remind yourself that you CAN do this, and that when you do, you will feel amazing.

 All of us have a story burning inside of us, but only a brave few take the leap to bring that story to life.
-In 2020, you CAN write a novel — and I hope this little guide will help get you started.
+You CAN write a novel — and I hope this little guide will help get you started.